 Market Size

-According to public data from ICOMIA (International Council of Marine Industry Associations), Statista, etc., the global leisure boat market was sized between approximately $42 billion and $46 billion from 2023 to 2025, and it is expected to exceed $50 billion by 2030.
-Among them, the United States, as the largest single market, accounts for more than 40% of the global scale.
+According to public data from ICOMIA (International Council of Marine Industry Associations), Statista and other sources, the global leisure boat market was valued between approximately $42 billion and $46 billion from 2023 to 2025, and it is expected to exceed $50 billion by 2030.
+Among them, the United States, as the largest single market, accounts for more than 40% of the global market size.

 Currently, the penetration rate of electric and hybrid boats in mature markets such as the United States has approached 9%.
 ICOMIA predicts that this proportion will increase to over 20% by 2030, and may even exceed 35% in the mid - to high - end market.